akhealth/RFP-ORCA-Dashboards/1-Request-for-Proposals.md

 ### <a name="4.01"></a>Sec.
 4.01 Proposal Format

-The state discourages overly lengthy and costly proposals, with proposals of seven (7) or fewer pages encouraged.
+The state discourages overly lengthy and costly proposals, with proposals of ten (10) or fewer pages encouraged.
 In order for the state to evaluate proposals fairly and completely, offerors must follow the format set out in this RFP and provide all information requested.